-3.2 You must respect the chair, your colleagues and employees of related organisations supporting the operation of the IJB in meetings.
+3.2 You must respect the Chair, your colleagues, employees and officers of the IJB in meetings.
 You must comply with rulings from the chair in the conduct of the business of these meetings.

-You should familiarise yourself with the Standing Orders for Name of IJB, which govern the Board's proceedings and business.
-The "Roles, Responsibilities and Membership of the Integration Joint Board" guidance, will also provide you with further helpful information.
+Relationship with Board Members and Employees and Officers of the IJB (including those employed by contractors providing services)